leomorelli/scGET/readme.md

 conda env create -f scget.yaml conda activate scget
 ```
-2. After having activated the scget environment, it is necessary to install the `TagDust` package.
-First, the package must be downloaded and compiled; second, from the tagdust directory, we can copy the binary tagdust file in our scget environment:
+2. `TagDust` package must be installed, after the activation of the **scget environment**.
+First, the package must be downloaded and compiled; second, from the tagdust directory, we can copy the binary tagdust file in the scget environment:
 ```
 wget https://sourceforge.net/projects/tagdust/files/tagdust-2.33.tar.gz
 tar -zxvf tagdust-2.33.tar.gz